Title: Jockeying for You

-Having recently written about my favourite sports romance novels, I was given the opportunity to read new novel Jockeying For You by Stacy Hoff.
+I was given the opportunity to read new novel Jockeying For You by Stacy Hoff and since I love sports romance novels, I was excited to read it.
 I’ve enjoyed a lot of sports romance novels, and what drew me to this novel is that the main female character is the one involved in the sport.
 Admittedly, I haven’t read many female-focused sports romance fiction, so I was excited to read this one!

 After buying disobedient horse Handsome Dancer, Jake Carter seeks the help of ‘horse whisperer’ Ryder Hannon to train Handsome in the hopes that he can earn himself a substantial amount of money by racing him.
 After a serious injury during a race ended her short-lived jockey career, Ryder continuously convinces herself that training horses, instead of racing them, is the safest and therefore best path for her.
 As Jake and Ryder’s business relationship grows romantic, Jake tries to convince Ryder to follow her jockey dreams – despite its accompanying risks and challenges – and ride Handsome Dancer to victory.